 Why Choose Grant?

-Our PTA organizes enriching after school experiences such as robots, chess, cooking, jewerly making, tennis and golf.
-Classes are filled according to registration form/payment submissions and many will fill upquicke
+Our PTA organizes enriching after-school experiences such as robots, chess, cooking, jewelry making, tennis, and golf.
+Classes are filled according to registration form/payment submissions and many will fill up quickly.

 The Caring Schools Community program includes schoolwide community-building activities, classroom meetings and lessons, a home-school connection, buddy activities, and more.
 This program enables partnering with McNear families to support our students’ academic, social, ethical, and emotional growth.

-All of Grant's 3-6 grade teachers have been trainied in GATE teeaching strategies during the 2017-18 school year.
-The goal of intergated GATE program is to engage all learners in a dynamic, rigorous, and engaging learning experience with the end goal of preparing them to leaders and stewards of the future.
+All of Grant's 3-6 grade teachers have been trained in GATE teaching strategies during the 2017-18 school year.
+The goal of the integrated GATE program is to engage all learners in a dynamic, rigorous, and engaging learning experience with the end goal of preparing them to leaders and stewards of the future.

 Students show their school spirit each Wednesday by dressing in school color: green.
 The 2 classes with the most participation each week are the Shinning Shamrock winners of the week.